 When you’re using headphones, you may miss some audio if you’re deaf or hard of hearing in one ear.
 That’s because stereo recordings usually have distinct left- and right-channel audio tracks.
 OS X can help by playing both audio channels in both ears, and letting you adjust the balance for greater volume in either ear, so you won’t miss a single note of a concerto or word of an audiobook.

-If you have difficulties using the keyboard, mouse or trackpad, OS X technologies help you make keystrokes and mouse gestures.
+If you have difficulties using the keyboard, mouse or trackpad, OS X technologies like Switch Control can help you access your Mac like never before.
 You can even control elements of your computer by speaking.
 The features are easy to access and work across a range of apps.

 Slow Keys adjusts the sensitivity of the keyboard to process only the keystrokes you mean to make.
 It builds in a delay between when a key is pressed and when it’s entered.
 You can adjust the delay and choose to have a sound play when a key is entered.